-Rhubarb comes in a variety of colors, but they are all suitable for cooking and baking, as well as for juicing.
-The acid content of the red-fleshed and red-stemmed rhubarb is lower than that of pure green stalks and, as a result, the red varieties taste less tart.
+Rhubarb comes in a variety of colors and is suitable cooking, baking, and juicing.
+The acid content of the rhubarb flesh and stems is lower than that of pure green stalks and, as a result, the red varieties taste less tart.

-Technically, rhubarb is a vegetable, but due to its sour-fruity taste it is used like a fruit when cooking and baking.
-One classic is a rhubarb cake with meringue.
-Rhubarb compote is also quick and easy to prepare.
+Technically, rhubarb is a vegetable, but due to its sour-fruity taste it is often used like a fruit when cooking and baking.
+One classic is a strawberry rhubarb pie, and rhubarb jam is also quick and easy to prepare.
 Just cook the finely chopped pieces with a little liquid and add the contents of a vanilla bean to make it really special.
 In addition, rhubarb stems are great in combination with fruits like strawberries, raspberries or bananas.

 Good to Know

-In the past few years, rhubarb schorle, or sparkling rhubarb juice, has become a trendy drink and it tastes even better when you cook it yourself!
-Just boil the stems with water and Frusano grain sugar for about 15 minutes or until they have dissolved into a mush.
-Then squeeze the mush through a sieve, catch the juice and enjoy with ice cubes and sparkling water.
+In the past few years sparkling rhubarb juice has become a trendy drink – and it tastes even better when made at home!
+Just boil the stems with water and Frusano grain sugar for about 15 minutes or until they have dissolved into pulp.
+Simply squeeze the pulp through a sieve, capture the juice, and enjoy with ice cubes and sparkling water.

 *amount of sugar depends on variety and ripeness

 **The value of 'fructose total' composes of the pure fructose and 1/2 of the sucrose.